whyoleg/cryptography-kotlin/PLANS.md

         * [ ] Somehow check, that there is no memory leaks regarding openssl references
 * [ ] Tests
     * [ ] investigate compatibility test failure on JS browser - Key R(* -> *) is missing in the map
+    * [ ] investigate behavior test failure on JS node - UncompletedCoroutinesError: After waiting for 60000 ms, the test coroutine is not completing
     * [ ] rewrite support ifs to be more understandable
     * [ ] investigate JVM compatibility tests on CI
     * [ ] write behaviour tests for failures